Lucideon Adds Impingement Testing to its Range of Orthopedic Implant Testing Services

 Lucideon offers a comprehensive range of tribology services for orthopedic implant manufacturers, including failure, debris and wear pattern analysis.
 A wide range of other analytical capabilities, such as surface analysis and materials characterization, are also available.

-The company has just published a white paper on adverse event testing of implants.
-This can be downloaded for free from the website – www.lucideon.com/wear.
+We have published a white paper on adverse event testing of implants.
+This can be downloaded via the 'Resources' panel on th eright of this page.